imballinst/imballinst.dev/src/pages/blog/echoes-of-2022.md

 2. Marriage is merging two families with different cultures and habits.
 In my family that when there were "too many foods", my mother would scold whoever brought it, so I learned to buy food little by little whenever possible.
 My wife's family, on the other hand, is the opposite.
 When I bought some food (which I thought would be sufficient), turned out it didn't.
 Our psychologist explained this beautifully to us that fate is very unexpected: my wife, whose family is very flexible, got married to me, whose family is rigid, so that she could learn about structure whereas I could learn about flexibility.

 :::
 For readers who love their mothers and don't have a chance to tell them anymore, I'm sorry, I really am.
 The following paragraphs might really hurt you.
-If you wish to skip them, feel free to jump to the next section heading.
+If you wish to skip them, feel free to jump to the next section.
 :::

 Overthinking was also my theme of the last year.
 This year, I think I managed to do it better because I simply removed the variables which caused me to overthink.
 I used to feel guilty for my mother's feelings.
 This is because, you know, people in my religion say that [heaven is below mothers' feet](https://www.abuaminaelias.com/dailyhadithonline/2012/07/19/jannah-is-under-her-feet/), which is sometimes "misused" as a weapon for mothers to defend themselves.
 So, I _thought_ if my mother was angry, then I would not go to paradise.
 But then, she would most of the times aggressive with people who didn't share the same thought as hers.
 Does that mean I will never be able to go to paradise?
 I guess.
 Maybe, it's my fate to go to hell.